top of page

 Cresting the black shoulders of the mountain looming, in search of perfect meekness, I strike a match and watch it burn against the night, against the vague and blinding airy shadows of dusk.

-Our principal figure, readers, now beleaguered assiduously by the bark that beats against the wind, and brought low by the scalding beams of His love.
-But O wherefore should I still rather continue in my sacred labors of trapping rats than allow these rays of reason to scorch one atom of this living, breathing ground?
+Our principal figure, dear readers, now beleaguered by the bark that beats against the wind, and brought low by the scalding beams of His love.
+But O why should I still rather continue in my sacred labors of trapping rats, than allow these rays of reason to scorch one atom of this living, breathing ground?

 From the Fetter of Oblivion